raspberrypilearning/infrared-bird-box/WORKSHEET.md

 Firstly, you need to install some software called [FFmpeg](http://www.ffmpeg.org/) on the Raspberry Pi which will continually stream the video data from the camera board to the web.
 Instructions are below.

-**NOTE:*- This step is going to take about **two hours*- since you have to [compile](http://en.wikipedia.org/wiki/Compiler) the program from its source code.
+**NOTE:** This step is going to take about **two hours** since you have to [compile](http://en.wikipedia.org/wiki/Compiler) the program from its source code.
 The Raspbian FFmpeg package that can be installed using `apt-get` doesn't have the required `h264` video encoder support.
 You can just set the process going and do something else during this time; you'll also only need to do it once.

 The part that takes two hours is the `make` command at the end of the list below.
 The `./configure` part takes a while too; just be patient.
 Enter the following commands to download, compile and install FFmpeg: